bena-tshishiku/bena-tshishiku.github.io/_teaching/2024-spring.md

 ## Announcements

+* (3/30) Homework 8 is posted below and due Friday, April 5.
 * (3/21) **Final project topic proposal** will be due Friday, April 5.
 See below for additional details and some project ideas.
-* (3/15) Homework 7 is posted below and due Friday, March 22.

 ## Course information
 This is part two of a graduate course on algebraic topology.
 The main topics will be homotopy groups, cohomology, and Poincare duality.